-This guide will take you through how you can buy AVAX yourself, as well as everything you need to know about the project.
+This guide will take you through where and how to buy Avalanche (AVAX) yourself, as well as everything you need to know about the project.

 Selecting a platform will be the first stage of your journey to buy Avalanche.
 We’ve compared a few of the best later in this guide, but before making a decision, you will want to consider aspects such as what fees it charges and how easy it is to use.
-Here's our recommended platform to get started.
+Here are our recommended platforms to get started.

 Next, you will need to create an account.
 This will mean providing personal information and, for regulated platforms, will likely involve verifying your identity with a photo ID and proof of address.
 Once that is done, you can fund your account with any accepted payment method.

 You are now ready to make your Avalanche purchase.
 Look for AVAX on your platform and select an AVAX trading pair that contains the currency already in your account.
 You can buy AVAX instantly by creating a market order, or purchase it when it reaches a certain price with a limit order.

 If you would like to buy AVAX, it will be through a centralised exchange (CEX).
 Consider selecting from our partners in the table below to get started with your first buy.

 Avalanche is a smart contract platform designed for the creation of decentralised applications (dApps).
 The project aims to solve a problem known as the blockchain trilemma—namely that a blockchain can’t be decentralised, scalable, and secure at the same time.
 Avalanche claims to have achieved all three, with a secure network of thousands of nodes that can process more than 4,500 transactions per second.

 This is possible thanks to a unique blockchain architecture and a Proof of Stake (PoS) consensus mechanism that makes Avalanche highly efficient and eco-friendly.
 At the heart of the PoS system is the native AVAX token, which is also used as a means of value exchange and for paying network fees.